org-roam/org-roam-bibtex/README.md

 * `valid` --- All other references fall into this group.
 They look fine but are not yet in user Org-roam and BibTeX databases.

+Set `orb-pdf-scrapper-sort-org` to nil if you do not need reference sorting.

 Review and edit the generated Org-mode data, or press `C-c C-c` to insert the references into the note's buffer and finish the ORB PDF Scrapper.